 Empowering the Disadvantaged: Ali co-founded CalPak, a non-profit promoting education for at-risk girls in Pakistan.
 The organization sponsors schools in remote areas as well as an online certificate program in conjunction with Cal State Fullerton University.
 Ali co-founded AMWEC (American Muslim & Multifaith Women Empowerment Council), which holds an annual women’s leadership conference featuring keynote women Congressional leaders.
 Ali and her board guide AMWEC’s unique initiatives to uplift Muslim-American women, including a career internship partnership with Los Angeles Sheriff’s Department and a helpline for women in need.

-Ali lives in Orange County with her husband Karim and is the mother of Sara and Danyal.
+Ali lives in Washington D.C. with her husband Karim and is the mother of Sara and Danyal.